rambrose15/rambrose15/README.md

 Hi, I'm Roger Ambrose.
-I am currently a first year student at Waterloo University pursuing a degree in Computer Science.
+I am currently a second-year Computer Science student at the University of Waterloo.